oliviama7/oliviama7.github.io/README.md

 - Most projects → link to `projects/[project-slug].html` detail page
 - Some projects → external links (GitHub, Behance, etc.) with `target="_blank"`
 - If a card has no annotation, **ask me instead of guessing**

-## Special Handling: Tableau Dashboard
-One of the "My Projects" entries embeds a Tableau Public Dashboard:
-- The image in Figma is a placeholder, marked with an annotation
-- Replace it with Tableau's **iframe embed code** (I'll provide the embed link)
-- The iframe must be responsive: `width="100%"`, `height` around 600px, possibly shorter on mobile
-- If unsure about the embed format, **ask me — don't guess**

 ## Workflow Conventions